 Learning The Business of Writing

 Jason will write what somebody pays him to write.
 His unique selling proposition is that the project will be done on time and the process will be as low-stress as possible.

 He treats his writing like a business product—his writing isn’t precious to him.
 He writes what the client wants him to write in the way they want him to write it.
 He wants to do a good job for his client, and he’s not emotionally attached to his vision of how the writing should be.

 How to Develop a Thick Skin as a Writer

 Jason attributes his thick skin as a writer to his background in sports and martial arts.

-When a coach or martial arts instructor told him he did something wrong as he was developing in the martial arts, there was no judgment in the critique that made him think he was a bad person.
+When a coach or martial arts instructor told him he was doing something wrong, he never felt like a failure or a bad person.
 He was just a person who didn’t correctly execute the task at hand.
-He never takes critiques of his writing personally.
-Everybody is different, and he wants to have happy clients.
+That’s why Jason never takes critiques of his writing personally—everybody is different, and he wants to have happy clients.

 Another benefit of his upbringing is that if Jason feels strongly that the client is wrong about the changes they want to make, he is confident that he’s looking at his work product objectively and not just responding emotionally to an attack on his character.

-As far as how other people can develop a thicker skin when it comes to the writing, it’s all a matter of practice.
+As far as how others can develop a thicker skin when it comes to their writing, it’s all a matter of practice.